Skip to content

 Is Tinder better for hookups or relationships?

 Tinder works for both, but leans casual.
-In our testing, most Tinder users indicated interest in short-term dating or casual relationships, with a smaller share seeking long-term partnerships.
+Most Tinder users tend to be open to short-term dating or casual relationships, with a smaller share seeking long-term partnerships.

 Can you message on OkCupid without matching?